 What is a digital book

-A digital book (also known as electronic book, e-book or ebook) is a lengthy publication that has been published in a digital format.
+A digital book (also known as an electronic book, e-book, or ebook) is a lengthy publication that has been published in a digital format.
 Reading it requires a digital device, such as an e-reader, tablet, computer or smartphone.
 Nowadays most books are published in 2 version: printed and digital, but there are also books that are published exclusively in a digital format.

 The paper format is better for some people, while others prefer the digital version.
 Each format has it’s own unique advantages, but we’re going to focus now on digital books.